Myths about electric cars

 Myth 4: Electric cars aren’t actually that good for the environment

 Electric cars do rely on power stations to generate their electricity which isn’t necessarily that ‘green’.
 However, as usual, myths about electric cars are wrong!
 The impact that EVs have on the environment is significantly lower than petrol or diesel cars.
-Electric vehicles don’t produce any emissions which contribute to harmful greenhouse gases and air pollutants into the environment.
+Electric vehicles don’t produce any emissions which contribute to harmful greenhouse gases and air pollutants in the environment.
 Getting an EV can help to reduce your carbon footprint and improve human health.
+Electric car drivers are also rewarded by Clean Air Zone schemes and don’t have to pay a charge for driving through them.

 Myth 5: Electric car batteries can’t be recycled